Dorothea Hodgin, 99, St. Joseph, Missouri

 Dorothea Hodgin, 99, St. Joseph, Missouri, passed away Tuesday, July 10, 2018.

-She was born June 27, 1919 in St. Joseph, Missouri to Roy and Oda (Stanton) McCray.
+She was born June 27, 1919 in St. Joseph, Missouri to Roy Edward and Oda Lottie (Stanton) McCray.

 Dorothea married Jack Hodgin August 24, 1940.
-He preceded her in death September 2003.
-Dorothea and Jack lived in Bella Vista, Arkansas for many years.
+He preceded her in death September 22, 2002.
+Dorothea and Jack moved to Bella Vista, Arkansas, in 1981 and lived there until 2011 when they returned to St. Joseph.

 Dorothea was employed at First Stockyards Bank during WWII.
 She later worked at First National Bank, and was also an Executive Secretary at Dugdale Packaging Company and a bookkeeper at Cecil Baker Commission Firm.

-She was a member of United Methodist Church, United Methodist Women, past board member of Wesley Center and Cub Scouts Pack #10, Den Mother.
+She was a life-long member of the Methodist Church, was very active in the United Methodist Women's Organization, and was a Past President.
+Dorothea was also a past board member of Wesley Center, a Den Mother of Cub Scouts Pack #10, and an avid golfer and bridge player.

 Dorothea was also preceded in death by her parents; brother, Roger McCray; and sister, Pat McCray Valentine.